-The Exchange Program is an integral part of izour, which forms part of the St Margaret's the School's Goal - Broadening Horizons, which forms part of the St Margaret's Anglican Girls School Strategic Plan.
+The Exchange Program is an integral part of

+the School's Goal - Broadening Horizons, which forms part of the St Margaret's Anglican Girls School Strategic Plan.
 A local school with a global outlook, St Margaret's invites students to contribute to the wider community, explore opportunities and develop a deep understanding of their responsibilities within local, national and international contexts.
 Our Global Exchange Program aims to strengthen the international focus of school activities and provide opportunities for overseas, rural and city students to experience the cultural, geographic and economic diversity that is a unique strength of Australia.
 We aim to be the undisputed leader in offering international exchange.